ibexa/documentation-user/docs/commerce/payment/payment_management.md

 On the back office **Payments** screen, you can search for payments, filter the search results, and review payment details.
 Depending on configuration and permissions, you may also be allowed to cancel payments.

-If the permissions assigned to your [user role](permissions_and_users.md) allow, you may also have access to the **Payment methods** screen, where you define, enable, and disable offline payment methods.
+If the permissions assigned to your [user role](permissions_and_users.md) allow, you may also have access to the **Payment methods** screen, where you define, enable, or disable offline payment methods.

 ![Payments list](payment_list.png "Payments list")